European Super League announced, German teams not involved | DW | 18.04.2021

 That was followed by joint statement from UEFA, the Premier League, the English Football Association, La Liga and Serie A, which described the formation of a Super League as a "cynical project founded on the self-interest of a few clubs."

-Christain Seifert, CEO of the German Football Association (DFL), reacted to the news via a statement, condemning the announcement as a threat to "destroy the structures of European football".
+Christian Seifert, CEO of the German Football Association (DFL), reacted to the news via a statement, condemning the announcement as a threat to "destroy the structures of European football."

 "The DFL do not agree with any concept of a Super League," Seifert wrote.
 "The economic interests of big clubs in England, Spain and Italy cannot destroy the structures that exist in the whole of European football.